sveetch/py-website-capture/page_tests/README.rst

 Page tests
 =========

-This is a sample website project to build some page for testing py-website-capture with webdrivers against some behaviors.
+This is a sample website project to build some pages for testing ``py-website-capture`` with webdrivers against some cases.

 Features
 ********